kharmabum/fototropik/_pages/reading-recommendations.md

 - [How Life Imitates Chess] by Gary Kasparov.
 2001.
 240 pp.
 - [Raw Nerve] by Aaron Swartz.
 - [The Master Key System] by Charles F. Haanel.
 1912.
 236 pp.
+- [The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal] by Jim Loehr.
+2003.
+222 pp.
+- [Feeding Your Demons: Ancient Wisdom for Resolving Inner Conflict] by Tsultrim Allione.
+2008.
+288 pp.

 [Starting Strength]: https://www.goodreads.com/book/show/40965592-starting-strength
 [Becoming a Supple Leopard]: https://www.goodreads.com/book/show/13594266-becoming-a-supple-leopard
 [12 Rules for Life]: https://www.goodreads.com/book/show/30257963-12-rules-for-life